davidlaprade/davidlaprade.github.io/_posts/2023-08-04-programming-fast-and-slow.md

 I think there are two analogous [[0]](#footnote0) modes of programming:

-* type 1, or "fast" programming
+* type-1, or "fast" programming
-* type 2, or "slow" programming
+* type-2, or "slow" programming

 Type-1 programming, like type-1 thinking, is for situations that demand fast responses, where the risk of responding too slowly outweighs the risk of